Sibras/OpenGL4-Tutorials/docs/Tutorials/01-Tutorial1.md

-Vertical Synchronization (VSync) can be used to prevent frame tearing by ensuring that each buffer of the requested double-buffer is only presented to the screen during a `vertical refresh`.
+Vertical Synchronization (VSync) can be used to prevent frame tearing by ensuring that each buffer of the requested double-buffer is only presented to the screen during a "vertical refresh".
 This prevents updating the contents of the buffer being presented to the screen while it is still being used.
 This is the cause of frame tearing as the screen ends up displaying the first part of the original buffer contents and then the remainder of the screen gets replaced